Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 Model Release

-During the College Preparatory Invitational events, photographers, photojournalist contestants, and video production crew will be capturing photos and video to be used for publicity.
-By attending the CPI, participants and their family members release any interest in images of photos and videos taken of participants and acknowledge that no payment has been made or is due to participants.
+During the College Preparatory Invitational events, photographers, photojournalist contestants, and video production crew will be capturing photos and videos for publicity.
+By attending the CPI, participants and their family members release any interest in images of pictures and videos taken of participants and acknowledge that no payment has been made or is due to participants.

 No Dogs or Pets Allowed at the CPI Event